FINANCIAL AID & SCHOLARSHIP FAQS

 9) Why do I need to apply for financial assistance or for merit scholarships (non-need based)?

 Some Scholarships are either merit and need based or both.
 In order to determine financial need eligibility for these type of scholarships, all candidates must apply for financial assistance.
-By using the School and Student Service by NAIS, as pertains to demonstrated financial need, candidates are assessed fairly.
+By using the School and Student Service, as pertains to demonstrated financial need, candidates are assessed fairly.